-Current releases usually report the bundled integration package instead of a standalone logstash-output-kafka gem.
-If the command returns no Kafka output entry, install it with sudo /usr/share/logstash/bin/logstash-plugin install logstash-output-kafka and then re-run the list command.
+Current packages commonly report the bundled logstash-integration-kafka package instead of a standalone logstash-output-kafka gem.
+If no Kafka output appears, install the plugin before creating the pipeline.

 Related: How to install Logstash plugins